kerspoon/lipy2/README.markdown

     ((p1 sum) p1 p2)
     ((p2 sum) p1 p2)

+To overcome this there is another function called `class-private!`.
+This makes sure that the specific parameter cannot be changed in that class or any subclasses created after it was set.

 To Do
 =====

 1. Data-types should own their own functions.
 Move the maths into LispInteger.
 Have function.py do all the type checking.

-1. It would be nice to make classes a bit less dynamic.
-Maybe something like

-    (class-final point length)

-means that the point.length cannot be changed in this or in any subclasses created after it was set.

 1. Think about a import function that create a (finalised) class containing all the functions of that file.